W3 Wine School

 Sekt (Germany)

-Bacalao is the Portuguese word for dried and salted cod.
+Bacalhau is the Portuguese word for Stockfish.

-Stockfish is normally called Stoccafisso in Italy, but in the Veneto region it is called Baccalà.
+In the Veneto region it is called Baccalà.

-Pairing local wine with local food will enhance the dining experience by harmonizing the characteristics of the wine with the ingredients and cooking styles of the region:
+Pairing local wine with local food will enhance the dining experience by harmonizing the characteristics of the wine with the ingredients and cooking styles of the region.

-The environmental factors, soil, climate, and topography, that influence the characteristics of a wine, represent the Wine Terroir of a region.
-The ingredients, flavors, and cooking techniques represent the Cuisine Terroir.
+The environmental factors, soil, climate, and topography, that influence the characteristics of a wine, represent the Terroir of a region.

 Local wines are deeply intertwined with the culture and traditions of a region.
-Pairing them with local cuisine creates an authentic culinary experience.
-For example, if a region is known for its hearty, red meat dishes, a robust and full-bodied red wine from the region will enhance the dining experience.
+Pairing local wine with local cuisine creates an authentic culinary experience.

-Let local chefs and winemakers collaborate to create innovative pairings that showcase the best of the region.
+Let local chefs and winemakers create innovative pairings that showcase the best of the region.

 Alcohol can be addictive.
 Always drink in moderation.

-© Copyright 2015-2024 W3 Wine School.
+© Copyright 2015-2026 W3 Wine School.
 All Rights Reserved.